YangRui2015/HERO/README.md

 Bias-reduced Multi-step HER is revised from OpenAI baselines and supports vanilla MHER, MHER($\lambda$), Model-based MHER.

 ## Installation
-- Install the requirements such as *tensorflow*, *mpi4py* and *mujoco_py* using pip, besides multi-world should be installed from this repo https://github.com/vitchyr/multiworld;
+- Install the requirements such as *tensorflow*, *mpi4py* and *mujoco_py* using pip, besides multi-world should be installed from this open-source multi-task benchmark environment repo https://github.com/vitchyr/multiworld;

 - Clone the repo and cd into it;